HenrikJoreteg/hjs-webpack/README.md

 require('./path/to/your/css/main.css')
 ```

-Be sure to include the extension: `.css` in your require statment.
+Be sure to include the extension: `.css` in your require statement.
 If you use `.styl` you can write [Stylus](https://learnboost.github.io/stylus/) seamlessly and at the top of your stylus files you've got access to [yeti.css](http://yeticss.com/) for easy styling.

 Try creating a file called `main.styl` containing: